freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-041.md

 # --description--

 You want to add the same gradient to the next two sections.
-But instead of doing that, create a new class called `bb1-window` and move the `height` and `background` properties and values from `.bb1a` to the new class.
+Instead of doing that, create a new class called `bb1-window`, and move the `height` and `background` properties and values from `.bb1a` to the new class.

 # --hints--